blakgeek/cordova-plugin-cocoapods-support/README.md

 or have a look at [the demo plugin](https://github.com/blakgeek/cordova-plugin-withpods).

 ## Notes
-* Enabling the pods_use_frameworks preference disables the bridge headers property added by [CB-10072](https://issues.apache.org/jira/browse/CB-10072).
+* Enabling the pods_use_frameworks preference disables the bridged headers property added by [CB-10072](https://issues.apache.org/jira/browse/CB-10072).
 This might cause odd behavior in some projects.